biuh-dt/biuh-dt.github.io/workshop/README.md

 <br>

 ## 4. Workshop Theme Management Rules
-To avoid thematic duplication within the same semester, all confirmed workshop themes must be announced and registered with the Faculty Committee.
+To avoid thematic duplication within the same semester, all confirmed workshop themes must be announced (by the organizer) in the Faculty Committee Chat Group (Teams).
 In principle, any workshop can be held on the premise of no thematic overlap in the current semester.
 Workshop content does not need to avoid overlap with regular course curricula, as workshops are independent non-compulsory activities.

 <br>